4.43 from 7 votes

 Recipe Tips and Tricks

-• When you’re making these peanut butter bars, you should try and use emulsified peanut butter.
-Although natural peanut butter is amazing, it may not be sweet enough and won’t mix as well as it has an oily base.
+• When making these peanut butter bars, try to use emulsified peanut butter.
+Although natural peanut butter is amazing, it may not be sweet enough and won’t mix as well because it has an oily base.

-• Use a baking pan that gives your bars a decent thickness.
+• Use a baking pan that allows your bars to have a decent thickness.

-• You can use an electric mixer if you want, but you can easily use a hand whisk to make sure there are no lumps in your peanut butter mixture.
+• You can use an electric mixer if you prefer, but a hand whisk is also an effective option to ensure there are no lumps in your peanut butter mixture.

 • If you need help melting your chocolate, use the stovetop and a pan of boiling water.

-• When you come to cut your dessert, use a very sharp or serrated knife to avoid the bars breaking apart or crumbling.
+• When cutting your dessert, use a very sharp or serrated knife to prevent the bars from breaking apart or crumbling.

 • When adding your graham cracker crumbs, try to add them a bit at a time.
 This will lead to a smoother and more combined base.